aumirza/superheroes/README.md

 # Learned in this project

 - How to use the Marvel API
-- Implementing the Fuzzy Search
+- Implementation of Fuzzy Search

 # Todo